marzmesas/UPC_FaceID_CL/README.md

 <a name="performance"></a>
 ## Performance
 ---
-In this section we present the results obtained, in chronological order, while following the roadmap established at the beginning of the project.
+In this section we present the results obtained and the application developed, in chronological order, while following the roadmap established at the beginning of the project.
 Said roadmap included the following:
-- Milestone 1 : implementation of a basic supervised model using CNN + MLP, to be used as the "ideal model" from then on.
+- Milestone 1 : implementation of a basic supervised model using CNN + MLP, to be used as a classical deep learning model (upper bound baseline) from then on.
 - Milestone 2 : implementation of a model that uses contrastive learning in a supervised way.
 - Milestone 3 : implementation of the final self-supervised contrastive learning.
+- Milestone 4 : implementation of the Face-ID application with supervised contrastive learning.

 <a name="evaluation_metrics"></a>
 ### Evaluation Metrics